 The album contains the tracks of experimental rock mixing the elements of progressive-rock such as “Larks Tongues in Aspic”-era King Crimson, electronic music, dub, musique concrète, free improvisation, and noise.
-It is characterized by heavy use of tape manipulation and looping.
+It is characterized by the heavy use of tape manipulation and looping.
 The album is an important work that opened up new possibilities in the genres such as post-punk, industrial, and post-rock.

 “24 Track Loop” with a drum-and-organ tape loop is an innovative electronic music piece at that time, like later techno and electronica.